warfare-plugins/social-warfare/readme.txt

 == Frequently Asked Questions ==

-= I downloaded this plugin but don't have an Social Warfare premium license.
+= I downloaded this plugin but don't have an Social Warfare - Pro license.
 How can I get one? =

-You can sign up for an Social Warfare premium license by <a href="https://warfareplugins.com/" rel="friend" title="Social Warfare Plans and Pricing">visiting our website</a> and choosing the package that best suits your needs.
+You can sign up for an Social Warfare premium license by <a href="https://warfareplugins.com/?utm_medium=repository&utm_campaign=description&utm_source=wordpress_org&utm_content=repo_faq" rel="friend" title="Social Warfare Plans and Pricing">visiting our website</a> and choosing the package that best suits your needs.

 = How do I use the shortcodes? =